-Allegation #2 in the Notice of Hearing is supported by paragraphs 5-7 and 17 in the Agreed Statement of Facts.
-The Member admitted to committing an act of professional misconduct and to misappropriating property from the Facility by submitting false claims through the Facility's Benefit Plan between 2013 and 2018 and to receiving a total amount of \$19,790.00 in relation to these false claims.
+Allegation #2 in the Notice of Hearing is supported by paragraphs 4-9 and 19 in the Agreed Statement of Facts.
+The Member admitted to misappropriating property from the Facility by submitting false claims through the Facility's Benefit Plan and to receiving money for those false claims.
 Receiving money with respect to false benefit claims constitutes misappropriation of property.